tessamcdonnel/STAT-217-R-Course/chapter4.md

 In this exercise, you will create a random sample of 50 from the `allergic` variable in the dataset `peanut_allergy` and then compare the *sample proportion* of allergic children to the *population proportion* you found in the last exercise.
 *** =instructions
-- use the `sample()` function to create a sample of 50 from the `allergic` variable, assign this to `my_sample`
+- Use the `sample()` function to create a sample of 50 from the `allergic` variable, assign this to `my_sample`.
-- use the `table()` function on `my_sample`
+- Use the `table()` function on `my_sample`.
-- click 'Submit Answer' but look at the R output to find how many children were allergic in `my_sample`
+- Click 'Submit Answer' and look at the R output to find how many children were allergic in `my_sample`.
-- find the sample proportion of allergic children
+- Find the ***sample proportion*** of allergic children.
 - How does this compare to the *population proportion*?
 *** =hint
-For the first instruction, use the format sample(dataset$variable, #)
+For the first instruction, use the format sample(dataset$variable, #).

-For the last instruction, divide the number of children who were allergic by the total number of children in the sample
+For the last instruction, divide the number of children who were allergic by the total number of children in the sample.

 *** =pre_exercise_code
 ```{r}